WordPress/wporg-support-guidelines/guideline-08.md

 - The link is to the plugin or theme authors own website.
 - The link is to the plugin or theme authors own support website.
 - The link is posted by the plugin or theme author them selves to an external resource related to the topic.
-- The link is to documentation on the WordPress.org website
+- The link is to resources on the WordPress.org website

 ### Why is this being enforced?